A complete guide to OCR Gateway GCSE Biology

 Tip

-Exam tip for Paper 2 OCR loves to test ideas about science.
-Be ready to comment on the reliability of data, the limitations of a study, and how new evidence changes scientific understanding.
-These questions are worth 4–6 marks each and are easy to score if you have practised the language.
+Exam tip for Paper 2 OCR regularly tests practical skills and the way scientific evidence is built.
+Be ready to comment on the reliability of data, the limitations of a study, and the choice of method.
+These questions often carry several marks, so look at past papers for the typical band, and reward students who have practised the language.

 Practical Activity Groups (PAGs)

-OCR specifies 8 practical activity groups (PAGs) you must have carried out (or seen demonstrated) during the course.
+OCR's specification groups practical activities into eight Practical Activity Groups (PAGs) that you must have carried out (or seen demonstrated) during the course.
 You will not perform them in the exam, but you will be tested on the methods, the variables, the results, and the underlying biology.
-Around 15% of the marks across the two papers come from practical-related questions.
+At least 15% of marks across the papers test practical skills, as required across the GCSE science suite (Ofqual subject content).

-• Microscopy: Using a light microscope to observe and draw plant and animal cells
+• Microscopy: Using a light microscope to observe and draw biological specimens

-• Food tests: Testing for sugars, starch, proteins, and lipids using qualitative reagents
+• Testing for biological molecules: Food tests for sugars, starch, proteins, and lipids using qualitative reagents

-• Photosynthesis: Investigating the effect of light intensity on the rate of photosynthesis
+• Photosynthesis: Investigating the effect of light intensity (e.g. on Cabomba) on the rate of photosynthesis

-• Microbial cultures: Investigating the effect of antibiotics or antiseptics on bacterial growth
+• Microbiological techniques: Investigating the effectiveness of antimicrobial agents on bacterial growth

 Good to know

 Where students lose marks The most common mistake is not knowing the control variables.
 For every PAG, you should be able to state what was changed, what was measured, and what was kept the same, and explain why.
-Examiners give credit for the reasoning, not just the answer.
+Mark schemes typically reward the reasoning, not just the answer.

 Grading and tier choice